weskempa-liferay/liferay-object-data-dashboards/README.md

-# liferay-object-data-dashboards
+# React Chart using data from Liferay Objects (7.4)
 Example of populating data into a React Chart ([FusionCharts](https://www.fusioncharts.com/) ) from a datasource that was created through Liferay Objects (7.4).

 ### Expected Use
-This resource can be used as a 7.4 Remote App(iFrame or Custom Element) or a separate React App altogether.
+This resource can be used as a 7.4 Remote App (iFrame or Custom Element) or a separate React App altogether.

 ## install
 Once downloaded run: